 Try to present yourself as more of an insider than an outsider to the gatekeeper.
-An outsider would be a salesperson that is trying to get in and sell something and an insider might be a vendor that is already engaged.
+An outsider would be a salesperson who is trying to get in and sell something, and an insider might be a vendor who is already engaged.

-You probably are an outsider but you can give an impression that you are more of an insider when by name dropping other people that you have spoken with at the company that you are cold calling into.
+You probably are an outsider, but you can give an impression that you are more of an insider by name-dropping other people that you have spoken with at the company that you are cold calling into.